stinger/TopCoins/README.md

 - The chosen networking stack is testable (see `APIURLTests.swift`) to the point where we can have mock response JSONs for any endpoint URL (although just some cases are mocked in the demo).

-- The bookmarking is implemented using a `UserDefaults`, so the bookmarks are saved in the device.
+- The bookmarking is implemented using a `UserDefaults`, so the bookmarks are saved on the device.
 This can easily be modified to rely on an external API.

 - The testing coverage of the project is above 85%.
 Tested are both most of the units and some of the UI interaction (searching, bookmarking)